uheerme/looset-landing/index.md

       tests and functions and variables are named accordingly with the domain entities, but this is not always true.
     headline: Source Code is rarely clean
-- template: 1-column-text
-  block: one-column-1
-  headline: Source Code is rarely clean
-  content: The problem is when we are facing a big code base that we don't know, it
-    would be great if every project is split well in modules, have good documentation, tests and functions and variables are named accordingly with the domain entities, but this is not always true.
 - template: title-no-bottom-padding
   block: title
   content: <img src="/uploads/2020/07/11/diagram-logo.png">